se4ai/se4ai.github.io/about-tools.md

 ## Theorem Provers

 **Theorem provers** are very specialized tools for finding settings to variables that satisfy the logical constraints of a model.
 Such a theorem provers might report that  A=true and B=false satisfies the constraint (A and not B).
-Sample theorem provers include  maxWalkSat, pycoSAT, MathSAT, vZ, Z3,  and many more besides.
+Sample theorem provers include:

+-  maxWalkSat, pycoSAT, MathSAT, vZ, Z3
+-  and many more besides.

 For example, [Mendonca et al.](REFS#mendonca-2009) offer the following feature model  describing  a tree of options about a search engine.
 In this diagram,   a filled/hollow circle means
 "mandatory"/"optional" (respectively).
 Also, white/dark fans means "and","or" (respectively).